 - Breakfast: Scrambled eggs, berries, milk

-- Lunch: Veggie Hummus, crackers, fruit, carrot ribbons
+- Lunch: Veggie Hummus, crackers, sliced peach, carrot ribbons

 - Dinner: Bean and Cheese Quesadillas, zucchini, applesauce